DebrupBasu/Chest-X-Ray-Medical-Diagnosis-with-Deep-Learning/README.md

   ### Testing and Evaluating:
    Now that we have already trained the model, we evaluate it using our test set.
 We have conveniently used the predict_generator function to generate the predictions for the images in our test set.

-   To evaluate the model run the command in Python Command Prompt:
+   To evaluate the model run the command in the Python Command Prompt:

    `python chest_x_ray_classification_using_densenet121.py`